hi-time/pocci/document/setup-yml.en.md

         from: centos:7.1.1503
 ```

-*   **topPage:** Page displayed when only a host name is specified.
-The default is the login page.
 *   **groups:** Information of groups to be registered
     *   **groupName:** Group names
 *   **projects:** Information of projects to be registered